-The kids have gone back to school and moms everywhere are facing the “what to pack in their lunch” dilemma.
+The kids are heading back to school and moms everywhere are facing the “what to pack in their lunch” dilemma.
 The truth is, kids just want a lunch that tastes good and makes them feel like they are “part of the crowd” in the lunch room.

 As a kid, I felt deprived when my school mates would have those yummy looking, pre-packaged snack and oat bars packed in their school lunches.
 I would sit down to my small thermos of home cooked lentils or cabbage soup (which I love as much now as I did then).
 But I would feel like an outsider because I didn’t have anything in my lunch basket (not so lovingly dubbed, “the cat cage” by my grade school nemesis, Eric) that was in shiny packaging or not made at home.

 I had no idea how good I had it when I had a home cooked meal for lunch.
 All I knew was that my lunch was very different from the lunches my peers were eating.
 Never mind the lucky ducks who got to actually buy their lunches in the cafeteria.
 Those were the chosen elite in my book.
 I guess you could say I had serious lunch envy as a kid.

 Last year was the first year I had to start packing school lunches.
 In the beginning, I was packing balanced, nutrient-dense, beautiful-to-look-at lunches.
 But by the end of the year, my kid was lucky I wasn’t throwing the dog’s rawhide bone into his lunchbox.
 No parent can escape the daily lunch grind, and lets face it.
 If your kids are watching what most mainstream American kids are eating in the cafeteria, they might be feeling a little lunch envy themselves if you make their lunches from scratch.